Provisional IRA East Tyrone Brigade: Other attacks

+A gun attack on the home of DUP politician Willie McCrea on 10 July 1994 at Magherafelt, County Londonderry, was attributed to members of the East Tyrone Brigade.
+Sources claim that the IRA leadership stood down the unit responsible.

 List of actions from 1996 until the 1997 IRA ceasefire

 There were a number of actions carried out by the IRA in the eastern part of Tyrone from 1996 up to the latest IRA ceasefire of July 1997: